At home / while visiting

 On the road

-Aptera will be able to DC fast charge with a rate of 50kW.
+Aptera will be able to DC fast charge with a rate of at 40–60kW.
 Now, that doesn’t seem like a very high number compared to other brands, but when you take into account that Aptera needs much less energy per mile, it proves to be more than enough.
 50kW results in a charging speed of 500 miles or 800 kilometers of range per hour.

 When going on long trips, travelling at 60 mph or 100km/h, you’ll need to take a 30 minute break every 4 hours.
 Let’s be reasonable, that’s the minimum for safe travelling anyway.

 Now, there are EV’s that charge even faster.
-However, very high charging rates are bad for your battery, they require extreme infrastructure (expensive and bad for the environment) and in reality, the charging rates are often not achieved at all, for instance because multiple vehicles are charging at the same time.
+However, very high charging rates are bad for your battery, charging losses increase, they require extreme infrastructure (expensive and bad for the environment) and in reality, the charging rates are often not achieved at all, for instance because multiple vehicles are charging at the same time.
 Aptera’s 50kW will be achieved much more easily, which means your planning becomes a lot more dependable.